-The understated gradations and appearances behind Walken’s performance emphasize how Johnny suffers from a trauma-induced disease.
+The understated gradations and hurt behind Walken’s performance emphasize how Johnny suffers from a trauma-induced disease.
 When Johnny first appears before the accident, Walken’s hair is flat and rounded; large glasses widen the shape of his face, which always seems to hold a smile.
 After the accident, Walken appears without glasses, his face pale and bony, his eyes darkened, his hair thrown up and back as if zapped by an electrical jolt.
 Walken breathes complexity into Johnny Smith by smiling at strange, ironic moments.
-The character is acutely aware that his life has become some kind of experiment-gone-wrong in the hands of what Cronenberg has called “God the scientist” (paraphrased) or a joke of Nature.
+The character is acutely aware that his life has become some kind of experiment gone wrong in the hands of what Cronenberg has called “God the scientist” (paraphrased) or a joke of Nature.
 Moreover, this is one of Walken’s finest roles, brimming with intensity and nuance, and ushering one of the only instances in any Cronenberg film where the audience might feel their heartstrings tugged upon.
 Walking about with a cane like some Frankenstein monster, Walken slams aside a glass dish with his cane in a fit of rage or gestures with his hand to stay away in a moment of intense heartbreak, and the audience feels every emotion.
 It’s a performance that enhances every scene in an emotionally charged film.